hpkewg/hpke-pq/draft-barnes-hpke-pq.md

 provides IND-CCA2 security against a quantum attacker, i.e., a PQ KEM.
 The KEM algorithms defined in this document provide this level of security.
-ML-KEM itself is IND-CCA2 secure, and the IND-CCA2 security of the hybrid constructions used in this document is established in {{!I-D.irtf-cfrg-kem-combiners}}.
+ML-KEM itself is IND-CCA2 secure, and the IND-CCA2 security of the hybrid constructions used in this document is established in {{!I-D.irtf-cfrg-hybrid-kems}}.

 [[ TODO: Binding properties ]]